Chevron

 *Personal, Health, Social, Citizenship, and Emotional Learning (PHSCE) follows a modified SEAL-GD (social, emotional aspects of learning with global dimensions) curriculum, and is embedded within all lessons.
 Teachers ensure they explicitly teach this area within all units of learning.

-Cambridge Pathway
+Cambridge Pathway (Resource Framework)

 School Opening Hours